 In addition, town planners want voters to back another article that concerns the creation of a Solar Photovoltaic Overlay District.
 The district would provide areas within the town where solar arrays can be placed.

 The Monterey Library Board of Trustees is seeking approval to conduct a feasibility study of options to either renovate and expand the current library or to build a new one.
-In January, the trustees plan to apply for a state grant of up to $50,000 which, if received, would go towards the cost of planning and designing the options to be considered, according to library officials.
-Any proposed project is subject to a separate town meeting vote.

 The trustees say the 82-year-old building on Main Road needs a serious makeover to meet the town’s needs.